linuxdeepin/deepin-manual/manual-assets/professional/deepin-contacts/en_US/index.md

 ## Overview

-Contacts is a communication management software based on Cloud Sync accounts supporting functions such as video conference, desktop sharing and so on, which provides users with great convenience in discussion and communication, and efficiency improvement as well.
+Contacts is a communication management software based on Cloud accounts supporting functions such as video conference, desktop sharing and so on, which provides users with great convenience in discussion and communication, and efficiency improvement as well.

 ![1homepage](jpg/1homepage.png)